GearsAD/GraffSDK.jl/docs/src/examples/basics_variablesandfactors.md

 subtypes(IncrementalInference.FunctorPairwise)
 ```

-The current listing of important factor types (there are many) is:
+The current factor types that you will find in the example are (there are many aside from these):

 * Point2Point2 -
 * Point2Point2WorldBearing -